pallavihere/devops-project/README.md

 # MessageApp

-A simple Node.js web application designed to be deployed with a CI/CD pipeline using Docker and Jenkins.
+A simple Node.js web application designed to be deployed with a CI/CD pipeline using Jenkins, Docker, Podman, and Google Cloud Run.

 ---